 You apply for a visa at a German embassy or a German consulate in your home country.
 The website of the German Federal Foreign Office lists all contact details of the embassy or consulate responsible for you.
 It also provides information on applying for a visa and on the documents to be submitted.

-Information on the proof of sufficient funds
+Information on the proof of financing for international students and applicants

 The Blocked Account